Presidency of George Washington: Public debate

 From 1790 to 1794, the French Revolution became increasingly radical.
-In 1792 the revolutionary government declared war on several European nations, including Great Britain, starting the War of the First Coalition.
+In 1792 the revolutionary government declared war on several European nations, including Britain, starting the War of the First Coalition.
 A wave of bloody massacres spread through Paris and other cities late that summer, leaving more than one thousand people dead.
 On September 21, 1792, France declared itself a republic, and the deposed King Louis XVI was guillotined on January 21, 1793.
 Then followed a period labeled by some historians as the "Reign of Terror", between the summer of 1793 and the end of July 1794, during which 16,594 official death sentences were carried out against those accused of being enemies of the revolution.
-Among the executed were persons who had aided the American rebels during the Revolutionary War, such as the navy commander Comte D'Estaing.
+Among the executed were persons who had aided the American rebels during the Revolutionary War, such as the naval officer Charles Henri Hector, Count of Estaing.
 Lafayette, who was appointed commander-in-chief of the National Guard following the storming of the Bastille, fled France and ended up in captivity in Austria, while Thomas Paine, in France to support the revolutionaries, was imprisoned in Paris.

 Though originally most Americans were in support of the revolution, the political debate in the U.S. over the nature of the revolution soon exacerbated pre-existing political divisions and resulted in the alignment of the political elite along pro-French and pro-British lines.
 Thomas Jefferson became the leader of the pro-French faction that celebrated the revolution's republican ideals.
-Though originally in support of the revolution, Alexander Hamilton soon led the faction which viewed the revolution with skepticism (believing that "absolute liberty would lead to absolute tyranny") and sought to preserve existing commercial ties with Great Britain. p.116 When news reached America that France had declared war on the British, people were divided on whether the U.S. should enter the war on the side of France.
+Though originally in support of the revolution, Alexander Hamilton soon led the faction that viewed the revolution with skepticism (believing that "absolute liberty would lead to absolute tyranny") and sought to preserve existing commercial ties with Britain.
+When news reached America that France had declared war on Britain, people were divided on whether the U.S. should enter the war on the side of France.
 Jefferson and his faction wanted to aid the French, while Hamilton and his followers supported neutrality in the conflict.
 Jeffersonians denounced Hamilton, Vice President Adams, and even the president as friends of Britain, monarchists, and enemies of the republican values that all true Americans cherish.
 Hamiltonians warned that Jefferson's Republicans would replicate the terrors of the French Revolution in America – "crowd rule" akin to anarchy, and the destruction of "all order and rank in society and government."